andrewcstewart/ds4fnp/tutorials/tutorial-1.md

 As we can see from this staging model, the templated SQL in dbt mostly resembles regular SQL, except that we use a `{{ source() }}` macro in the `from` clause of the query.
 When dbt runs, it will populate the macro with the appropriate information from the project configuration.
 In this staging model, we are basically selecting the source table as-is, except that we limit the fields returned and perform some transformations to a few of them.
 For example:

-- We have converted the `date` field to an actual datestamp type.
+- We have converted the `date` field to an actual date stamp type.
 - We have corrected the all-caps strings in many fields with the `INITCAP()` function.
 - We have interpolated some missing values in the `district` column.

 Just to name a few.
 We then repeat this for the Senate and President election data sources.
 Now that we have defined our sources and staging models, we can begin designing the data models we plan to use in our future analyses and in Superset.
-Wheres the raw data provides election results for every single candidate (including write-ins, minor praties, etc) and each state/district, let's work towards summarizing the results at the party level.
+Wheres the raw data provides election results for every single candidate (including write-ins, minor parties, etc) and each state/district, let's work towards summarizing the results at the party level.
 For these models we will create a new schema under `models/elections/schema.yml`:

 ```yaml
 version: 2